 Following the presentation of the concept about a year ago, the Lederer Central Impulse Chronometer now returns in its final design.
 This captivating technical concept is still housed in a 44mm case featuring two box sapphire crystals, one at the front and one at the back.
 This allows keeping a lithe caseband – although the watch is just 12.2mm thick, which is quite thin given the complexity of the movement.
 The sapphire crystal on the caseback also provides a spectacular view of the splendid movement with its tridimensional architecture and beautiful finishes.

 The main novelty for this now-final version of the Lederer Central Impulse Chronometer is its design and its dial, which now features two circular openings, two interlaced circles forming the figure eight.
 These reveal the most critical and spectacular components of the movement, the escape wheels and the remontoirs.
-Each aperture is fitted with its own seconds hand, synchronized and progressing in opposite directions.
+Each aperture is fitted with its own seconds hand progressing in opposite directions.
 For Lederer, it is also the opportunity to showcase his technical concept in a beautiful way while expressing an original, symbolic vision of time.

 The Lederer Central Impulse Chronometer is offered in two 25-piece limited editions in white gold, with a blue dial or with a rhodium-plated dial.
 The price is set at CHF 128,000.